tbl(1) — Linux manual page

 rightmost one for vertical alignment.
 If there is no

-entry marks the glyph preceding it (if any) as the units
+marks the glyph preceding it (if any) as the units place;

-place; if multiple instances occur in the data, the
+if multiple instances occur in the data, tbl uses the

-R entries, tbl centers the widest N entry with respect to
+tbl centers the widest N entry with respect to the widest L

-the widest L or R entry, preserving the alignment of
+or R entry, preserving the alignment of N entries with

 Decimal separators in eqn equations within N-classified